commercionetwork/commercionetwork/docs/nodes/validator-node-handling.md

    ```bash
    systemctl start commercionetworkd
    ```
-1. Verify if your validator signs again
+1. Verify if your validator signs again checking the explorer

 ### Move validator to another server with `kms`

 1. Install a full node in the new server